 - Claims Management

 Like most others, your health facility probably treats different patients for the same condition over and over.
-Many web-based EHRs offer specialty-specific, customizable templates prebuilt into their system.
+Many cloud-based EHRs offer specialty-specific, customizable templates prebuilt into their system.
 Much of the information can be automatically populated, so less manual entry is required.
 Another nice thing about web based EMRs and EHRs is that they can grow and adjust to fit your healthcare organization, in particular.
 For many smaller and/or independent organizations that are still growing, scalability is key.
 You want to make sure whichever vendor you choose is able to be flexible to your facility’s unique needs.

 Remember too that different types of software often include specialized features that are beneficial to specific types of practices.
 Therefore, it is worth it to carefully consider all of the options.

-Top-notch EMR software lets you generate custom reports on demand.
+Top-notch EHR software lets you generate custom reports on demand.
 Reports are done in real time, allowing you to quickly provide patients with reports regarding just about anything with a few clicks of the mouse.
 This feature is also advantageous for medical professionals, as reports can be generated and analyzed as quickly, easily and often as needed.

 - Personal Note-Taking

 - Color-Coded Scheduling

 - Custom Templates